-The anaerobic threshold refers to the intensity of exercise at which your body shifts from being able to produce energy through primarily aerobic metabolic pathways to the need to produce more energy through anaerobic glycolysis, regulating a significant accumulation of blood lactate, metabolic acidosis, and increase in respiration rate to exhale excess carbon dioxide.
+The anaerobic threshold refers to the intensity of exercise at which your body shifts from being able to produce energy through primarily aerobic metabolic pathways to the need to produce more energy through anaerobic glycolysis, resulting in a significant accumulation of blood lactate, metabolic acidosis, and an increase in respiration rate to exhale excess carbon dioxide.

-According to researchers, anaerobic threshold is one of the most significant physiological variables in endurance sports.
-It may also be referred to as Lactate Threshold, Ventilatory Anaerobic Threshold, Onset of Blood Lactate Accumulation, Onset of Plasma Lactate Accumulation, Heart Rate Deflection Point, and Maximum Lactate Steady State.
+According to researchers, the anaerobic threshold is one of the most significant physiological variables in endurance sports.
+It may also be referred to as Lactate Threshold, Ventilatory Anaerobic Threshold, Onset of Blood Lactate Accumulation, Onset of Plasma Lactate Accumulation, Heart Rate Deflection Point, and Maximum Lactate Steady State.1Ghosh, A. K. (2004).
+Anaerobic threshold: its concept and role in endurance sport.
+The Malaysian Journal of Medical Sciences : MJMS, 11(1), 24–36. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3438148/

-Typically, for most endurance sports such as long-distance running, cycling, and triathlons, your anaerobic threshold is the key predictor of your performance potential because the pace that you can sustain at or just below your anaerobic threshold is the pace that you will be able to maintain for endurance races.
+Typically, for most endurance sports, your anaerobic threshold is the key predictor of your performance potential because the pace that you can sustain at or just below your anaerobic threshold is the pace that you will be able to maintain for endurance races.

-According to research, the anaerobic threshold, a concept conceived by Karlman Wasserman, is determined as the deflection point in the sharp increase of blood lactate concentration with an excess pulmonary carbon dioxide output during a progressive exercise test.
+According to research, the anaerobic threshold, a concept introduced by Karlman Wasserman, is defined as the point at which blood lactate concentration sharply increases with an excess of pulmonary carbon dioxide output during a progressive exercise test.

 The physiological principle underlying the anaerobic threshold is that when exercise intensity increases to a certain point, you are unable to take in and deliver enough oxygen to your working muscles at the rate at which they need it.